Bonds: 2 Simple Reasons Why You Don't Need Them in your IRA.

-Investing carries substantial risk.
-When you invest, you could lose a large portion of your money.
-On the other hand, you can also gain large sums of money.
+Stock market investing is both risky and rewarding.
+As an investor, you could lose a large portion of your money.
+On the other hand, you can also reap great financial rewards.
 With investing, the higher the risk, the higher the reward.
 If you can tolerate large stock market fluctuations and losses, bonds should have no business being in your retirement account.

 The bottom line